hxu129/ms-pred-original/README.md

 pip install -r requirements.txt python3 setup.py develop
 ```
-Note: if you are using GPU, please uncomment the CUDA-based packages for DGL and comment the CPU package in ``envorinment.yaml``.
+Note: if you are not using GPU, please comment the CUDA-based packages in ``envorinment.yaml``.

 ## Quickstart <a name="quickstart"></a>